-Using the same private key for different algorithms has the potential of allowing an attacker to get extra information about the private key.
-For this reason, the same private key SHOULD NOT be used with more than one EdDSA set of parameters.
-For example, do not use the same private key with PureEdDSA and HashEdDSA.
+Using the same private key with different algorithms has the potential to leak extra information about the private key to an attacker.
+For this reason, the same private key SHOULD NOT be used with more than one set of EdDSA parameters, although it appears that there are no security concerns when using the same private key with PureEdDSA and HashEdDSA [EDDSA].

-When computing signatures, the same hash function should be used for all operations.
+When computing signatures, the same hash function SHOULD be used for all operations.
 This reduces the number of failure points in the signature process.